daniel-bar/Full-Stack-Roadmap/README.md

 ## C. Self taught
 Practical & Cheap.
 Do it whenever you want style.

-You can learn everything for [academind.com](academind.com), it will cost you 200$ for one year subscription.
+You can learn everything from [academind.com](academind.com), it will cost you 200$ for one year subscription.

 For this way I'll also provide a list of the courses & more.